Audience Segmentation: Pairing Messages to People

 2:00 - 5:00 pm ET

 Spots in this workshop are limited.
+Registration is now closed.

 An individual’s culture, history, and lived experiences affect how they understand and engage with new information.
 Without a personal connection, scientists and researchers may struggle to bridge the gap between science and society, and to share their work with others in effective and meaningful ways.
 When speaking to a variety of individuals in the same audience, all with varying scientific proficiency levels and differing opinions about science, the challenges compound.